-Alternating telework: definition, benefits and advantages and disadvantages
+Alternating telework: definition, benefits, advantages and disadvantages

 Imagine your employees being able to combine the best aspects of everyday office life with the conveniences of working from home.
 With alternating teleworking, this is no longer a problem.